 Using a so-called standing approval, eBill invoices by certain invoice issuers fulfilling criteria set by you (for instance up to a maximum amount) can be paid automatically.
 You should use this function only very sparingly and use limiting criteria, so that you keep complete control over approving invoices in each instance.

-Sometimes, it just may not be possible to store and archive eBill invoices in your e-banking facility or the eBill portal.
+You can access your invoices in the eBill portal for two years.
 For longer-term storage and archiving, you should download and store your eBill invoice locally.

 Potential problems with ad blockers and anti-tracking tools